- Letter of intimation under section 143(1) of Income Tax Act

 Nature of adjustments under section 143(1):

-When a return is filed by the taxpayer under section 139, if any interest or tax is found due, an intimation is sent out to the assessee.
+When the taxpayer files a return under section 139, if any interest or tax is due, an intimation is sent out to the assessee.
 The same is applicable if any refund is due to the assessee.
 This happens in a case where the tax already paid by the taxpayer is greater than what they were liable to pay.

 Section 143(1) of income tax act provides for computation of the total income of an assessee after making the following adjustments: